VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Preliminaries

-\begin{example} Continuing Example~\ref{exp:1}, the imputed segment is $\widehat{\mathbf{S}}_{\iota}^k$, reconstructed as a smooth curve bridging the missing interval, as shown in upper-left in Figure~\ref{fig:intro-fi-1}.
-The selected behavior pattern $v_b^{*}$ is a decelerate-then-align maneuver with low heading fluctuation and queue-following intent, while its supporting evidence $\mathcal{J}_{\iota}^{k,b}$ indicates that this pattern occurs in about $68\%$ of comparable gaps in historical AIS data.
-The chosen imputation function $v_f^{*}$ is ``CTR+SD'', and $\mathcal{J}_{\iota}^{k,f}$ records statistical support that over $70\%$ of such gaps are best reconstructed by this function.
-Finally, $\mathcal{J}_{\iota}^{k,h}$ provides a natural-language explanation: the maneuver arises from port-entry procedures, where vessels reduce speed and adjust heading to merge into inbound lanes under traffic separation rules. \end{example}
+\begin{example} Continuing Example~\ref{exp:1}, the imputed segment $\widehat{\mathbf{S}}_{\iota}^k$ is reconstructed as a smooth curve bridging the missing interval (upper-left in Figure~\ref{fig:intro-fi-1}).
+The repair provenance $\mathcal{J}_{\iota}^k$ records three components: \textbf{What}---the estimated behavior pattern $v_b^{*}$ is a decelerate-then-align maneuver with low heading fluctuation and queue-following intent, supported by evidence $\mathcal{J}_{\iota}^{k,b}$ showing this pattern occurs in about $68\%$ of comparable gaps. \textbf{How}---the chosen imputation function $v_f^{*}$ is ``CTR+SD'', with $\mathcal{J}_{\iota}^{k,f}$ recording that over $70\%$ of such gaps are best reconstructed by this function. \textbf{Why}---$\mathcal{J}_{\iota}^{k,h}$ explains that the maneuver arises from port-entry procedures, where vessels reduce speed and adjust heading to merge into inbound lanes under traffic separation rules. \end{example}